-The drilling results referenced herein for the Laxia Prospect (Black Pine Project) were reported to the ASX on:
+The drilling results referenced herein for the Laxia Prospect (Black Pine Project) were reported to the ASX on under the 2004 JORC Code.
+There has been no material changes since these results were last reported.

-- 22 July 2013 [High Grade Copper Intersected in Maiden Drilling Programme], and - 11 October 2013 [High Grade Copper-Gold Mineralisation Confirmed at Laxia Prospect, Cyprus].
+- 22 July 2013 [High Grade Copper Intersected in Maiden Drilling Programme], and - 11 October 2013 [High Grade Copper-Gold Mineralisation Confirmed at Laxia Prospect, Cyprus]